 Live Action Television

-- Plus, the first time Buffy and Spike have sex is in the middle of a fight.
-They go from bashing each other to peices to kissing to have sex all in the same 30 seconds.
+- The first time Buffy and Spike have sex is in the middle of a fight.
+They go from bashing each other to pieces to kissing to having sex all in the same 30 seconds.

 - In the Season Eight comics, when realizing his identity of Twilight, Buffy had repeatedly attempted to beat the crap out of Angel but under the influence of Twilight, she soon after began having passionate sex with him.

-- A recent episode of Chuck has Casey fighting it out with Gertrude Verbanski, a business rival of the eponymous character's Carmichael Industries.
+- An episode of Chuck has Casey fighting it out with Gertrude Verbanski, a business rival of the eponymous character's Carmichael Industries.
 Needless to say, the fight got a bit passionate and intense as it wore on, if you know what we mean.